Zhengdong New Area

 Zhengdong New Area (郑东新区 (鄭東新區, Zhèngdōng Xīn Qū)) is a new area of Zhengzhou, Henan province, People's Republic of China.
 As of 2015, it covers an area of 260 km2, and is expected to expand to 193 sqmi.
 Zhengdong New Area was considered by foreign media to be a ghost city throughout its early years, but its rapid growth in population and commercial occupants throughout the 2010s has led to outlets to no longer consider it a ghost city.
-As of 2015, the new area's population totals 1,150,000, according to its government.
+As of 2023, the new area's population totals 1,300,000, according to its government.

 History

+Li Keqiang became the Communist Party Secretary of Henan province in 1998.
+As part of his advocacy for urbanisation, Li sought to position Zhengzhou as an engine for regional and national growth.

 In 2001, the city government commissioned Japanese architect Kisho Kurokawa to draw up a comprehensive urban plan for Zhengdong.

+With the Rise of the Central Region initiative in 2004, Henan received significant central government support, contributing to the development of Zhengdong New Area.

-Zhengdong New Area consists of the core CBD area, core living area, Longhu area (龙湖 (Lónghú, dragon lake)), and Longzihu (Longzi Lake) college district.
+Zhengdong New Area consists of the core CBD area, core living area, Longhu area (龙湖 (Lónghú, dragon lake)), and the university town of Longzihu (龙子湖 (Lóngzǐhú)).

 Initial struggles

 In a 2006 article by the Wall Street Journal, Zhengzhou's mayor projected the new area to expand to 193 sqmi and a population of 5 million by 2020.

 By 2010, Zhengdong New Area's population totaled approximately 300,000, according to its government, which projected an increase to 800,000 by 2015.
 In 2010, Zhengdong's gross domestic product totaled 7.48 billion renminbi.

 Throughout the early 2010s, Zhengdong was covered by foreign media outlets.
 A piece by the Daily Mail in 2010 claimed that Zhengdong was China's largest ghost city, a March 2013 piece by 60 Minutes found "vacant subdivisions uninhabited for miles and miles and miles," and Business Insider found Zhengdong's central business district largely vacant later in 2013.